For many years, GreenTech

 (most have been under 0.1%), at enormous costs (over $50/W), and from apparatus

-having very short useful lifetime – often only a few days.
-Sadly, these
+having very short useful lifetime – sometimes only a few days.

-results are as we projected from our theoretical analyses many years ago.
-Since
+Sadly, these results are as we projected from our theoretical analyses many

-we have presented more details on the fundamental challenges facing the various
+years ago.
+Since we have presented more details on the fundamental challenges

-STCC processes here and in a recent publication here (and since STCC appears
+facing the various STCC processes in a recent publication here (and since STCC

-to be falling out of favor), there is no reason to belabor the point here.
+appears to be falling out of favor), there is no reason to belabor the point

 We should emphasize that while there are some similarities between the chemistry